HPIR Department: Student Perspectives & Featured Alumni

 Class of 2011, MA in International Relations

-Current Position: Investment Promotion Officer for the Commercial Office of Ecuador in Chicago.
-In this role, Ricardo is in charge promoting the investment opportunities in Ecuador, advise investors on how to invest in Ecuador, and assist companies in the Mid West region for their current and future development projects in Ecuador.
+Current Position: Ricardo N. Falla has been designated as the new Trade Commissioner of Ecuador to Sweden in January 2017.
+He served as Investment Promotion Officer at the Trade Office of Ecuador in Chicago since August of 2014, with oversight to the 12 states of the Midwest.
+In this role, Ricardo was in charge promoting the investment opportunities in Ecuador, advised investors on how to invest in Ecuador, and assisted companies in the Mid West region for their current and future development projects in Ecuador.
 He also assists the office in the export promotion activities, including helping Ecuadorian exporters who want to open new markets in the region, and help buyers/importers of the region find potential new suppliers of Ecuadorian products and services.

 "It is no secret that the professional and personal experiences during my time at Webster University - both at the undergraduate and graduate levels - helped me shape who I am today as a diplomat and public servant.